briansimiyuj/doctor-appointment-app/README.md

   2. Set a state variable to store the doctor info
   3. Fetch and update the doctor info whenever the doctorID and doctors array changes
   4. Set a state variable to store slot index
+  5. Set a state to store selected time slot and initialize it with empty array

 ### Booking Page